-- Will have not less than two (2) years continuous sobriety; - Will have not less than one (1) year activity in institutional work, preferably with the AAHSCC. - Duties: (a) Will make sure all panels are filled on the nights assigned to them in their particular institution by Correction Committee members.
-There should be no DARK NIGHTS. - (b) Will keep an up-to-date list of all Panel Members, Director, Co-Directors' names, addresses, and phone numbers; - (c) Will keep appropriate institutional approved A.A. literature within the institution. - (d) Will fill or cause to be filled all panel not filled by the regular panel member for that particular night: - (e) Will keep appropriate institutional approved A.A. literature within the institution. - (f) Will attend Intergroup meetings monthly; - (g) Will keep all Panel Members informed on both old and new procedures; especially make sure that each Panel Member is acquainted with the rules of the institution; - (h) Two (2) business meetings of the AAHSCC missed in succession will mean loss of ones coordinator's assignment; - (i) Will keep in personal contact with Panel Members on his or her panels.
+- a) Will make sure all panels are filled on the nights assigned to them in their particular institution by Correction Committee members.
+There should be no DARK NIGHTS. - b) Will keep an up-to-date list of all Panel Members, Director, Co-Directors' names, addresses, and phone numbers; - c) Will keep appropriate institutional approved A.A. literature within the institution. - d) Will fill or cause to be filled all panel vacancies not filled by the regular panel member for that particular night: - e) Will keep appropriate institutional approved A.A. literature within the institution. - f) Will attend Intergroup meetings monthly; - g) Will keep all Panel Members informed on both old and new procedures; especially make sure that each Panel Member is acquainted with the rules of the institution; - h) Two (2) business meetings of the AAHSCC missed in succession will mean loss of ones coordinator's assignment; - i) Will keep in personal contact with Panel Members on his or her panels.